voidauth/voidauth/docs/ProxyAuth-and-Trusted-Header-SSO-Setup.md

 <img align=center src="/public/screenshots/b774693a-6ef2-4d15-b193-dbc1a8388f3a.png" width="300" />
 </p>

+## Identifying Users

+ProxyAuth can identify a user attempting a request to a protected domain using the three following methods, tried in order.

+1. Check for `Proxy-Authorization` Header using Basic Auth, and if so identify the user by username and password in the Header.
+If the Header is set but the user is not found respond with a 407 status code and the Proxy-Authenticate response Header set.
+2. Check for `Authorization` Header using Basic Auth, and if so identify the user by username and password in the Header.
+If the Header is set but the user is not found respond with a 401 status code and the WWW-Authenticate response Header set.
+3. Check for a valid user Session cookie in `x-voidauth-session-uid`.
+This is the common way that a user is identified when making the request through the browser.

+## Authorization

 > [!CAUTION]
 > If no group is assigned to a ProxyAuth Domain, then **any signed in user** will have access to that domain.

 When a user navigates to a protected domain their access will be checked against the first matching ProxyAuth Domain, from **most specific** to **least specific**.
-In the example below, a user with only the group **[users]** would **not** have access to **app.example.com/admin/user_accounts** but would have access to **app.example.com/home**.
-They would likewise not have access to **secret.example.com**.
+In the example below, a user with only the group **[users]** would **not** have access to `app.example.com/admin/user_accounts` but would have access to `app.example.com/home`.
+They would likewise not have access to `secret.example.com`, which would be matched by `*.example.com/*` and is only allowed to a user with the `admin` group.

 <p align=center>
 <img align=center src="/public/screenshots/3f0b0afc-5bcf-436c-8def-f45e68adb019.png" width="800" />
 </p>

-When creating ProxyAuth Domains, remember that the trailing "**/**" and separators like "**.**" **ARE CHECKED**.
-Access to ***.example.com** would not give access to **example.com**, they must be added seperately.
+When creating ProxyAuth Domains, the trailing `/` and separators like `.` **ARE CHECKED**.
+Access to `*.example.com` does not give access to `example.com`, they must be added separately.
+The exception is ProxyAuth Domains ending in a `/*`, since a blank path is added to all request URLs.
+Because of this, the requested URL `example.com` would match the ProxyAuth Domain `example.com/*`.
+VoidAuth will attempt to automatically add wildcard matching to any ProxyAuth Domain that does not have a path or ends in a `/`.

 > [!IMPORTANT]
-> You can set up a wildcard ProxyAuth Domain **\*/\*** which will cover any domain not specifically listed in your ProxyAuth Domain settings.
+> You can set up a wildcard ProxyAuth Domain `*/*` which will cover any domain not specifically listed in your ProxyAuth Domain settings.
 Special care should be taken to make sure such a domain has a restrictive group assigned like **owners** or **admins**, this will match any request not already matched by another ProxyAuth Domain.

+## Responses

+When a user is identified and confirmed to have access to the requested resource, a `200` Success response is sent.

+In all denied requests, a `Location` Header containing the location of the VoidAuth login page is added to the response.

+* When a user is not identified, either a `401`, `407`, or `302` response code will be sent depending on the authorization endpoint and identification method used.
+* When a user is found but **denied** access, a `403` Forbidden response code will be sent

-## ProxyAuth and Trusted Header SSO
+## Trusted Header SSO

-ProxyAuth Domains perform multiple steps to determine whether a request should be granted or denied.
-The following actions happen in VoidAuth during process:

-1. Check for Authorization Header Basic Auth, and if so identify the user by username and password in the header.
-If the user is not found respond with a 401 status code and the WWW-Authenticate response header set.
-2. If the request did not have an Authorization Header, check if the request has a valid user Session Cookie and if not then redirect to the login page.
-3. If a user was found, determine which ProxyAuth Domain matches the request host and path.
-If there is none found respond with a 403 Forbidden status code.
-3. If the user has a security group which would grant access to the ProxyAuth Domain or if the ProxyAuth Domain has no groups, grant access to the resource.
-If not, respond with a 403 Forbidden status code.

 If a request is allowed, the following headers will be set on the response.
 This enables Trusted Header SSO on certain self-hosted applications:
-* Remote-User
-* Remote-Email
+* `Remote-User` = `username`
-* Remote-Name
+* `Remote-Email` = `email`
-* Remote-Groups
+* `Remote-Name` = `name`
+* `Remote-Groups` = `groups` in a comma separated list, ex. `users,admins,owners`

 ## Reverse-Proxy ProxyAuth Setup